Mississippi general contractor license and insurance requirements

 General liability insurance can help protect your business if you are held responsible for common workplace risks, such as third-party injuries or property damage.

 For residential contractor applications, you must provide a certificate of general liability insurance.
-There is no minimum required coverage.
+There is no minimum required coverage, however, the certificate of coverage should indicate that MSBOC should be notified in the event of cancellation of coverage.

 If you’re applying for a commercial general contractor license, the MSBOC requires a certificate of insurance for general liability with a minimum coverage of $300,000 per occurrence and $600,000 aggregate.